RaniaAbid-GH/Movie_Classification_Spark_Databricks/README.md

 https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/7441972598489843/420537623655551/8382657582413507/latest.html

 ---------------------------------

-Instructions :
-We are going to build a model making it possible to find the genre of a film (drama, action, thriller, science fiction...) according to its summary
+We are going to build a model making it possible to find the genre of a film (drama, action, thriller, science fiction...) according to its summary.

 Steps :
 1. Import the file containing the films into Databricks